aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 | cpu_request | spec.containers[?(@.name=="container-name")].resources.requests.cpu|
 | memory_request |spec.containers[?(@.name=="container-name")].resources.requests.memory|

-Volumes are pod scoped, so a selector should be specified with a particular container name.
+Volumes are pod scoped, so a selector must be specified with a container name.

 Full json path selectors will use existing `type ObjectFieldSelector` to extend the current implementation for resources requests and limits.